The PhD & Master in Advanced Computing Program will give you an opportunity to study a breadth

 |Shiyi YU||-||Attendance (10%), Participation (10%), Two short papers and presentation (40%) and The final paper (40%)|

-Students should do some Literature Survey and Thesis Proposal at late of spring semester.
-They should discuss the Thesis topic with their advisors.
+Students should do literature survey in some particular area of computer science, and report their research plan for the thesis.
+They should discuss the thesis topic with their advisors.

 This course covers topics in Combinatorics and Algorithms Design.
 We comprehensively discuss basic concepts, theories, methods, and instances in Combinatorics while focusing on concepts and ideas.
 Selected topics include: the Pigeonhole Principle, counting, combinations, Polya counting, recurrence relations and generating functions, graph, and linear programming etc. We also discuss basic mathematics concepts in algorithms design including growth of function, Big-O notations and recurrence relations etc., and basic strategies of algorithms design including search, divide and conquer, and greedy etc. Finally, we show examples of algorithms design in Combinatorics, including basic algorithms on Graph, minimum spanning tree algorithms, and algorithms for linear programming etc.